I Can't Even Touch You: Release

 "I Can't Even Touch You" was released by Chrysalis Records on 7-inch vinyl in the UK, Germany, the Netherlands, Spain and Portugal.
 The B-side, "I Can Be Anyone", was also written by Harley and produced by Ure.
 The track has remained exclusive to the single and has not appeared on any other release.
-"I Can Be Anyone" was first introduced live during Cockney Rebel's 1980 Christmas tour, along with two other new songs, "My Cold Heart" and "Such is Life".
+"I Can Be Anyone" was first introduced live during Cockney Rebel's 1980 Christmas tour, along with two other new songs, "Warm My Cold Heart" and "Such is Life".
 The single was released with a full colour picture sleeve, featuring a photograph of Harley.

 Shortly after its release, "I Can't Even Touch You" and its B-side were the first tracks to be acquired by music publishers Star Street Music Ltd, which was established in 1982 by Eric Hall as a joint venture company with EMI Music Publishing.

 Following its release as a single, the song would later appear on three Steve Harley & Cockney Rebel compilations: 1999's The Cream of Steve Harley & Cockney Rebel, 2006's The Cockney Rebel – A Steve Harley Anthology and 2008's The Best of Steve Harley and Cockney Rebel.
 It also appeared as a bonus track on the 2000 CD release of Harley's 1979 album The Candidate.